Manila Metro Manila, Philippines Travel Guide

 Tipping is not mandatory but appreciated.
 A 10% service charge may already be included in restaurant bills.
 For additional services, a small gratuity is a kind gesture.

-Respect for Elders is a cornerstone of Filipino culture.
+Respect for Elders is a fundamental part of Filipino culture.
 Show deference and politeness.
 Family is highly valued; avoid negative comments.
 Politics can be thoughtful; approach discussions with caution.
 Religion is predominantly Catholic; respect beliefs.

 A smile and respectful demeanor go a long way.
 Embracing local customs like 'mano po' or using 'po/opo' creates positive interactions.
 Be mindful of photography and sensitive topics for a rewarding cultural exchange.